Reviews You Can Rely On

 Our Analysis and Test Results

-Don't let its below-average price or the "S" for simple fool you into thinking this isn't a capable beacon.
-With its lightning-fast processor, easy-to-use interface, and top-tier precision during the bracketing stage, this model was consistently quick at finding a single beacon.
-It's not our first choice for guides or avalanche educators, as its software can't be updated, it has a so-so range, and there's an inability to adjust several of its features.
-However, it's an extremely solid beacon for the vast majority of backcountry travelers.
+Don't let the below-average price tag nor the “S” (which stands for "simple") fool you into thinking the BCA Tracker S isn't a capable beacon.
+With its lightning-fast processor, easy-to-use interface, and top-tier precision during fine searches, this model is consistently quick at finding a single beacon.
+That said, it's not our first choice for guides or avalanche educators – its software can't be updated, you can't adjust features, it offers a middling range, and it doesn't feature a true marking function.
+However, for the vast majority of backcountry travelers, this impressive beacon is an incredible value.

 Performance Comparison